 Gyms to Crags: A Next-Gen Pipeline

-Climbing gyms in cities around America have engaged the most diverse generation of outdoor recreationists in history: millennials.
-How do we insure these potential stewards transition outside with their diversity intact, and that the ways they recreate are informed by a conservation ethic?
+Climbing gyms in cities around America have created one of the most robust “pipelines” outdoor recreation has ever seen.
+As millennials flock to them in growing numbers, both opportunities and challenges arise.
+How do we insure these potential stewards transition outside, that the ways they recreate are informed by a conservation ethic—and that their experiences translate to jobs in the outdoor industry?

 In cities—home to most Americans, and thus to the majority of constituents for US Senators and Representatives—the concept of “public lands” can be abstract.
 Hunters and anglers are our greatest advocates for public lands, in part because of the fees they pay for licenses and equipment, which generated $1.1B for critical state environmental conservation and recreation projects in 2016 alone.

-Problematically, the hunting and angling communities are overwhelmingly Caucasian at a time when the country is becoming a minority majority country—and are primarily the pursuits of rural America at a time when 85% of Americans live in urban areas.
-One direct result: hunting expenditures—and the associated excise taxes—declined 29% over the past five years.
+Problematically, the hunting and angling communities are overwhelmingly Caucasian at a time when the country is becoming a minority majority country—and are primarily the pursuits of rural America at a time when most Americans live in urban areas.
+One direct result: hunting expenditures—and associated excise taxes—declined 29% over the past five years.

 This panel explores how organizations are connecting urban residents to public land issues by engaging them in hunting and fishing, how this engagement is making hunting and angling more relevant to communities of color, and how the results can help influence the votes of our elected officials and fund conservation and recreation projects throughout the nation.

-Moderator: Jessi Johnson, Founder, Artemis (2017 Emerging Leader)
+Moderator: Jessi Johnson, Co-Founder, Artemis (2017 Emerging Leader)